shaunrfox/Style-Guide/README.md

 Duplicate a file in the `_posts` folder and rename to the current date and the name of the section you wish to create.

+	2016-05-06-dropdowns.markdown

 Open the file in your favorite editor and make the same changes in the [front-matter](https://jekyllrb.com/docs/frontmatter/) of your post.
+You can add tags, which we'll probably use down the road.

 	layout: post
 	title:  "Dropdowns"